 Skip to content

-In the village of Orynyn in the Khmelnytskyi region, we continue to run psychological support groups for children who come to the “Smaragdove Misto” (Emerald City) camp.
+In the village of Orynyn in the Khmelnytskyi region, we continue to run psychological support groups for children who come to the “Smarahdove Misto” (Emerald City) camp.
 For many of them, this is the first opportunity in a long time to exhale, to be in a safe place, and to feel that caring and attentive adults are nearby.
-This time, our trainers conducted six groups for 64 children from the Donetsk region.
+This time, our trainers held six therapy groups for 64 children from the Donetsk region.

 We worked in small circles so that each child had space to speak — or, if not yet ready, simply to be present among others.
 Through simple yet effective exercises, the children learned to recognize their emotions, calm themselves in moments of anxiety, and talk about fear and sadness without judgment or pressure.